open-horizon/open-horizon.github.io/docs/using_edge_services/policy_user_cases.md

 To illustrate the full power of the bi-directional nature of policy, consider the real-world example in this section and add some constraints to the node.
 In our example, if some of the rural, walk-up ATMs are in a waterfront location that creates a glare that the existing atm1 service used by the other walk-up ATMs cannot handle.
 This requires a third service that can handle the glare better for those few ATMs, and policy that isconfigured as follows:

 * Node policy on the waterfront walk-up ATMs: properties: `camera-type: still`, `atm-type: walk-up`; constraints: `feature == glare-correction`
-* Optionally, seervice policy set by the third-party developers for atm3: constraints: `(Optional)`
+* Optionally, service policy set by the third-party developers for atm3: constraints: `(Optional)`
 * Deployment policy set by the customer for the atm3 service: constraints: `camera-type == still`; properties: `feature: glare-correction`

 Again, the node policy states the facts about the node; however, in this case, the technician who set up the waterfront ATMs specified a constraint that the service to deploy on this node must have the glare-correction feature.